 The fixtures and fittings were installed and treated in a way so as not to compromise the soundproofing, including the downlighters, TV on the wall, mirror and sound absorbing pictures.
 To Sue and Steve’s amazement, they have not heard anything since soundproofing: no dogs, no music, no TV, no banging doors or light switches.
 They just don’t hear their neighbours anymore, and their neighbours don’t hear them.

 Keen to share the result with their neighbours, an after sound test was conducted which gave a sound insultation value of 62dB.
 What’s more, Sue and Steve took the opportunity to do their own testing by playing pumping dance music, turning the TV up loud and shouting in their kitchen extension – none of which could be heard in the neighbour’s kitchen the other side of the party wall.
-They couldn’t be happier and now have the freedom to enjoy their home, stress free.
+Having followed the 4 step soundproofing method they couldn’t be happier and now have the freedom to enjoy their home, stress free.

 What to do if you have a noise problem